 Research in the MMPU focuses on common diseases.
 One MMPU hallmark is that it is staffed by both institutions and each research group is headed by two cooperating principal investigators.
 The MMPU is co-directed by Prof. Andreas Kulozik from the Angelika-Lautenschläger Hospital for Children and Adolescents at the Heidelberg University and by Prof. Matthias Hentze from EMBL.

-Currently, the MMPU consists of 9 international teams of molecular research-oriented MDs, PhDs, PhD students and technicians.
+Currently, the MMPU consists of 8 international teams of molecular research-oriented MDs, PhDs, PhD students and technicians.
 The research philosophy aims at the molecular understanding of the basis of common human diseases, its applications in diagnosis and therapy, and feedback from 'bedside medicine' into the research laboratory.
-Research themes place emphasis on the diseases of childhood, particularly blood disorders, childhood cancers, and chronic lung diseases, in particular cystic fibrosis and on diseases of adolescence, particularly hemochromatosis and colorectal cancer.
+Research themes place emphasis on the diseases of childhood, particularly blood disorders and childhood cancers and on diseases of adolescence, particularly hemochromatosis, chronic pain and colorectal cancer.

 The MMPU has an international orientation, with regular team meetings, two annual public research days, and an attractive seminar programme.